-The rateable value is then multiplied by a 'multiplier' – also known as 'poundage' – which is currently set by the Government in accordance with the previous September’s Retail Price Index (RPI) measure of inflation.
+The rateable value is then subject to a 'multiplier' – also known as 'poundage' – which is currently set by the Government in accordance with the previous September’s Consumer Price Index (CPI) measure of inflation.

 Other contributing factors considered include the size of the premises, type of business and value of any machinery and equipment.

-The higher a business' rateable value, the more its business rates will cost.
+The higher a business' rateable value, the higher its business rates.

 Q. How often do business rates change?

-A. Business rates are normally revaluated every five years when properties are given a new rateable value by the VOA.
+A. Revaluation is when businesses are given a new rateable value by the VOA.

-In his 2017 Budget speech, the Chancellor Philip Hammond announced that, from the next revaluation in 2022, further revaluations would take place every three years, opposed to five.
+In his 2017 Budget speech, Chancellor Philip Hammond announced that from the next revaluation in 2022, further revaluations would take place every three years.
+Previously it was every five years.